You may be wondering how ADHD and IBS could possibly be related. Especially when ADHD affects your brain and IBS affects your gut.

 The research on ADHD and IBS

 When it comes to understanding the association between ADHD and IBS, several studies provide intriguing insights.
-For instance, a study in the European Archives of Psychiatry and Clinical Neuroscience found that adult ADHD patients had a significantly higher prevalence of IBS compared to the general population.
-1Instanes, J. T., Klungsøyr, K., Halmøy, A., Fasmer, O. B., & Haavik, J. (2018).
-Adult ADHD and Comorbid Somatic Disease: A Systematic Literature Review.
-Journal of Attention Disorders, 22(3), 203-228.
+For instance, a study in Scientific Reports found that adult ADHD patients had a significantly higher prevalence of IBS compared to the general population.1The association between ADHD and physical health: a co-twin control study

 This doesn't mean that one condition causes the other, but it does suggest that they might be related in some way.